 Beth Burritt: Research Associate

 Recreation and Tourism: Programs include training future managers of park lands, promotion of the tourism industry, and managing recreation and tourism in a way that protects park lands and open lands.

 Sustainability Council: The main focus of the USU Sustainability Council is to achieve the goals outlined in the President's Climate Commitment, most specifically to reduce global warming by achieving climate neutrality.

 Sustainable Communities: Our Extension program in sustainability focuses on sustainable communities, pro-environmental behavior change and non-formal teaching techniques.

 Water Quality: Programs include watershed restoration and management, effective monitoring to understand impacts of restoration efforts, youth activities and curriculum development, educator training, animal waste management, impacts of urbanization, and drinking water treatment.

 Wildlife: Wildlife extension activities include identification, implementation, and evaluation of conservation strategies, technologies, and partnerships that achieve sustainability of natural resources and maintain agricultural productivity, and enhance the socio-economics of stakeholders and communities.
 Specific programs are designed to promote reevaluation of contemporary natural resource management policies and paradigms regarding the contributions local communities and private landowners to natural resource conservation.
 Specialists are actively working with stakeholders to better manage human-wildlife conflicts, sensitive conservation, and increase public access to wildlife recreational opportunities

 David Dahlgren: Community-Based Conservation Specialist

-Shandra Nicole Frey: Research Assistant Professor
+Shandra Nicole Frey: Extension Assistant Professor

 Lorien Belton: Community-Based Conservation Specialist